 Book people, ephemera people, people who share our deep and abiding passion for all things bibliophilic, and for the preservation and dissemination of knowledge.
 Academics, librarians, historians, book artists, booksellers.
 They're our heroes!

-(Oops — did we miss someone?
-Mail us at Editor@BookFairs.Com)
+Just click on the logos to visit their sites.
+(And oops — did we miss someone?
+Mail us at Editor@BookFairs.Com!)

 Here today, gone tomorrow?
 Not if the ESA has anything to say about it!
 Some of the most gorgeous stuff on paper, anywhere.
 We kinda heart their web site.
 You will too!